Azure-Samples/computer-use-model/README.md

-# Computer Use Assistant (CUA)
+# GPT-5.4 Computer Use
-> **Important:** You must apply for access in order to use the Computer Use model.
-Apply here: https://aka.ms/oai/cuaaccess

-This is a sample repository demonstrating how to use the Computer Use model, an AI model capable of interacting with graphical user interfaces (GUIs) through natural language instructions.
-The Computer Use model can understand visual interfaces, take actions, and complete tasks by controlling a computer just like a human would.

-This framework provides a bridge between the Computer Use model and computer control, allowing for automated task execution while maintaining safety checks and user consent.
-It serves as a practical example of how to integrate the Computer Use model into applications that require GUI interaction.
+A sample application that uses GPT-5.4 Computer Use to control a computer through natural language instructions.
+It captures screenshots, analyzes the GUI, and performs mouse and keyboard actions to complete tasks — with support for safety checks, user consent, and both OpenAI and Azure OpenAI endpoints.

 ## Features